IHCSCV COVID-19 Emergency Operations

 There is no specific treatment for COVID-19.
 Most infected people will recover on their own.

-The same practices that stop the spread of common illnesses, like the cold and flu, are recommended:
+In addition to tested frequently and getting vaccinated, the same practices that stop the spread of common illnesses, like the cold and flu, are recommended:

 - Wash your hands often with soap and water, for at least 20 seconds.